Interdisciplinary Pathways: Engaging Learners and Creating Opportunities

 The organisers invite submissions for short papers and lightning talks.
 We will do our best to accommodate your preferred format, but this will depend on space available within the schedule, and we may contact you to discuss an alternative format.

-Short papers are likely to follow traditional conference presentation format, though we also welcome submissions offering opportunities for interaction.
-These should be limited to 15 minutes.
-Dedicated paper sessions, organised by theme, will be followed with time for questions and discussion.
+Short paper Presentation which follow traditional conference presentation format, though we also welcome submissions offering opportunities for interaction.
+These should be limited to 15 minutes to be followed by five minutes for questions.

 Lightning talks should be limited to 5 minutes, and no more than 5 slides (or equivalent).
-You can opt to deliver your lightning talk live at the conference, or to record it to be shared via a conference microsite.
 Lightning talks offer a fantastic opportunity to share new ideas, capture insights gained, generate hallway conversation, and receive helpful feedback.
 They might:

-We would particularly welcome lightning talk submissions from students, educators who are new to interdisciplinary teaching, and non-academic staff working to support interdisciplinary education (e.g., learning technologists).
+We would particularly welcome lightning talk submissions from students, educators who are new to interdisciplinary teaching, and non-academic staff working to support interdisciplinary education (e.g., learning technologists, librarians and professional services).

 Conference format

-In addition to hosting conference papers and lighting talks, the conference will include problem-focused workshops that bring delegates together to explore some of the challenges that interdisciplinary education poses.
-These workshops will be designed by the conference organisers, but we will invite delegates to submit their ‘interdisciplinary challenges’ to shape their focus.
+In addition to hosting conference papers and lighting talks, additional sessions which support more informal ways to share experience may be offered.
+These sessions will be designed by the conference organisers, but we will invite delegates to submit their ‘interdisciplinary challenges’ to shape their focus.
 We will ask for these when you register to attend the conference.

 The submission form can be found here (you may need to paste into your browser):